HASE-Group/hase_iii_models/mu5/README.md

 Once PROP know that the required store word will come from SAC, it selects a Name Store line to contain the required virtual address and 64-bit store word using the Line Pointer (LP) register.
 LP contains one bit per line, with the first initially set to 1 and the rest to 0, *i.e.* it points to the first of the 8 lines (line 0).
 After each NSNE the single bit in LP is shifted one place, modulo 8, to select the line to be used at the next NSNE.

-The value read from the Local Store is returned to SAC and thence to  ROP, which updates its Name Store Address Field and Value Field (with values 528 and 529 in this case), releases the hold-up and allows the instruction to proceed along the pipeline, marked as a V Type.
+The value read from the Local Store is returned to SAC and thence to PROP, which updates its Name Store Address Field and Value Field (with values 528 and 529 in this case), releases the hold-up and allows the instruction to proceed along the pipeline, marked as a V Type.
 The Assemble stage selects the m.s.  half of the 64-bit word from the Value Field and when the instruction reaches the Execute stage, it is sent to the Central Highway and thence to the B-arithmetic Unit which loads the value (528) into the B register.

 #### B ADD V32 NB 1